-The group uses of PD for a 12-month duration and lifetime duration depending on the stage allocation of the obligor.
+The group uses PD for a 12-month duration and lifetime duration depending on the stage allocation of the obligor.
 The through the cycle (TTC) PDs are generated from MRA based on the internal credit ratings. or from external credit rating by recognised rating agencies for externally rated portfolios.
 The Group converts the TTC PD to a point in time (PIT) PD term structures using appropriate models and techniques.
+The Group assesses the PD for its retail portfolio through application scorecards implemented in the Group.
+The scorecards are based on logistic regression technique.
+This enables the evaluation of score and PD associated against each facility.